Updated August 22, 2022

 STEP 1: CHECK YOUR TIMETABLE

-There will be NO HOMEROOM LISTS POSTED at building entrances and only grade 8 classes will receive printed timetables.
-Please print your timetable at home and save a picture of it on your device for easy access.
+Please print your timetable at home and/or save a picture of it on your device for easy access.
 Remember, viewing the timetable is only available in the desktop version of the site; if viewing MyEd on your mobile device, select the option to view the desktop version.

 If your timetable looks wrong…